pp4rs/2019-foundations-uzh/docs/index.md

 You will need to install the necessary software on to your laptop to bring to the class each day so you can code along with us.

-*   The most recent version of the installation guide is [here](https://pp4rs.github.io/foundations-installation-guide/). **It will be updated in mid January, before the course begins**.
+*   The most recent version of the installation guide is [here](https://pp4rs.github.io/foundations-installation-guide/).

 !!! tip